Aerial view of Forest

 Introduction

-However in India, several other considerations could affect taking up timber production as a business venture in an individual?s private property.
-Free market exchange is interrupted by interventions from the state.
-In the face of the growing need for timber, the federal state has ventured on a variety of alternative measures to ensure its control over this sector.
-State-sponsored social forestry, which began during the late 1970s, started as a measure to increase the forest coverage in India.ii Currently there is a serious effort by the federal state to re-invent social forestry to increase production of timber at the level of the private individual.
-In this context, there are two major questions that surface while considering private timber production in India as an offshoot of state-sponsored social forestry.
+State-sponsored social forestry, which began during the late 1970s, started as a measure to increase the forest coverage in India.
+But currently, there is a serious effort by the federal state to reinvent social forestry to increase the production of timber at the level of the private individual.
+In this context, two major questions surface while considering private timber production in India as an offshoot of state-sponsored social forestry.

 Methodology

-The report has tried to evaluate the role of the state by comparing state rules and legislations with stakeholder responses.
+The report has tried to evaluate the role of the state by comparing state rules and legislation with stakeholder responses.
 Stakeholder responses were collected through extensive interviews.
 Planters, traders, furniture units, and forest officials were interviewed to collect responses for this comparison.
 Secondary data sources are also used in the analysis.

 Chairman at Centre for Public Policy Research | + posts